DigitalBrainJS/isEqualObjects/README.md

 Check whether objects are equal in deep.
 Useful for checking options objects.

 # Features
-- Arrays and flat objects (built by Object and prototype by Object.prototype) will be deeply tested
+- Arrays and flat objects (whose constructor is Object and _proto_ is Object.prototype) will be deeply tested
 - NaN === NaN
 - Date, Regexp will be checked by reference or value, other complex objects will be simply compared by reference
 - no dependencies